imaginedpraxis/praxis/example/_posts/2025-10-08-introducing-hydejack-9.md

 ## Toward information architectures

-I aim for additional conceptual work on the concept of **Information Architectures** inside the framework of **Sociotechnical Systems**, in conjunction with identity formation, as network flows can reach targeted subpopulations and facilitate certain types of behaviors, norms, and ideas, while suppressing others.
+I aim for additional conceptual work on the concept of **Information Architectures** inside the framework of **Sociotechnical Systems**, in conjunction to identity formation, as network flows can reach targeted subpopulations and facilitate certain types of behaviors, norms, and ideas, while suppressing others, a closer examination of the affordances of the available networks as well as the interactions that happen is where the contemporary proccess of identity formation is facilitated in real time.

 ## A caution on identity drift